-Officers of the Board are a Chairman, Vice Chairman, Secretary-Treasurer, and Assistant Secretary-Treasurer.
-The Board meets quarterly, with sessions in December, March, June, and the Annual meeting in September.
+Officers of the Board are a Chairman, Vice Chairman, Secretary-Treasurer, and such Assistant Secretary-Treasurers as the Board shall elect..
+The Board meets quarterly, with sessions in March, June, September, and the Annual meeting in December.
 Ample time is provided at these quarterly meetings for the various committees of the Board to meet, and these committees include Executive, Trustee and Nominations, Academic Planning, Finance and Property, University Advancement, Student Affairs, and Audit.